tricksal/learn-build-earn-in-public/docs/quest-zero.md

 ### Step 6: Make Your Declaration

-**Template for your first LinkedIn post:**
+**Template for your first public post:**

 ```
-I'm adopting a "Learn, Build, Earn in Public" approach to my work as a [YOUR ROLE].
+I'm adopting a more open approach to my creative process as a [YOUR CREATIVE ROLE].

-I believe the best strategies emerge from transparent thinking and collaborative learning.
+I believe the best creative work emerges from sharing the journey, not just the destination.

 Over the next [TIME PERIOD], I'll be sharing my process as I embark on my first Quest:

 "[YOUR QUEST TITLE]"

-This isn't about having all the answers—it's about asking better questions and sharing the journey of finding them.
+This isn't about having all the answers—it's about exploring, creating, and learning in public.

-I'll be posting weekly updates on my progress, learnings, and the frameworks I'm building along the way.
+I'll be sharing regular updates on my progress, discoveries, and the work I'm creating along the way.

-If you're interested in [YOUR DOMAIN/TOPIC], I'd love your thoughts and perspectives.
+If you're working on similar creative challenges, I'd love to connect and learn from your journey too.

 Here we go! 🚀

-#LBEiP #StrategyInPublic #[RelevantHashtags]
+#LBEiP #CreatingInPublic #[YourCraftHashtags]
 ```

+**Platform-Specific Adaptations:**
+- **GitHub:** Focus on the technical learning and building aspects
+- **Instagram/TikTok:** Emphasize visual process and behind-the-scenes content
+- **Blog/Newsletter:** Longer-form reflection on the creative journey
+- **LinkedIn:** Professional creative development angle

 **Before you post:**
-- [ ] Read it aloud to check the tone
+- [ ] Read it aloud to check the tone feels authentic to you
-- [ ] Remove any confidential information
+- [ ] Ensure you're comfortable sharing this level of openness
-- [ ] Add relevant hashtags for your industry
+- [ ] Add relevant hashtags for your creative community
-- [ ] Tag 2-3 people you'd like to engage with
+- [ ] Consider tagging 2-3 creators whose work you admire (optional)

 ### Step 7: Hit Publish
 - [ ] **Post your declaration**